 Finally, I like to pack light hiking pants like the Silver Ridge from Columbia.
 These are perfect hiking pants when things might get a little messy for the dressier version above.
 If you don’t care about fashion, they have a version that zip-off into shorts, which can be great when things get too hot.

 For the beach.
-I have no specific brand loyalty here, I’ve worn everything from Quicksilver to these ones from Billabong.
+I have no specific brand loyalty here, I’ve worn everything from Quicksilver to Billabong.
 I even bought an un-branded pair once in Goa that lasted me three years.

 Icebreaker Merino Base Layer Set